JulianKarlBauer/ci_pytest_ga/slides.md

 ---
-title: "Continuous-Integration with Github"
+title: "Continuous-Integration with Github: Unit Tests with Pytest"
-subtitle: "Unit Tests with Pytest"
+subtitle: "Motivated by and largely based on \"Introduction to automated testing\" by Nils Meyer"
-author: Julian Karl Bauer following Nils Meyer
+author: Julian Karl Bauer
 date: 22.06.2022

 documentclass: latexRessources/sdqbeamer